What is Amaranth? Amaranth is well and truly the “grain of the Gods,” a food that has been cultivated for at least 8,000 years.

 - We use food to import the components that make up new cells

-- The main parts are amino acids, fatty acids, water, vitamins, trace minerals and metals, etc.
+- The main parts are amino acids, fatty acids, water, vitamins, trace minerals, etc.

 Fibre is essential for the digestive system to perform properly and without it we cannot expel waste.
-With 2.1g of fibre, a 100g of cooked amaranth grain satisfies 8% of our daily fibre needs.(1) Research indicates that 78% of the fibre in amaranth is insoluble and 22% is soluble.(2) Insoluble fibre is what promotes the movement of material through your digestive system and increases stool bulk while soluble fibre forms a gel-like structure and traps fats, sugars, bacteria and toxins.
+With over 5g of fibre, a cup of cooked amaranth grain satisfies about a fifth of our daily fibre needs.(1) Research indicates that 78% of the fibre in amaranth is insoluble and 22% is soluble.(2) Insoluble fibre is what promotes the movement of material through your digestive system and increases stool bulk while soluble fibre forms a gel-like structure and traps fats, sugars, bacteria and toxins.
 All key to wellbeing.

 Put simply, you just need more fibre, and amaranth will give it to you.
 Argument over.

-4. Cold-pressed amaranth seed oil is one of the highest plant sources of squalene.
+4. Amaranth seed oil is one of the highest plant sources of squalene.

-Squalene is found in the outer layer of our skin and plays a role in protecting against UV radiation.
+Our skin contains squalene.
+It is found in the outer layer of the skin and plays an important role in protecting you against UV radiation.
 Without enough squalene, UV rays can induce inflammation in the skin.
-In a study conducted to test whether squalene increases procollagen and decreases ultraviolet-induced DNA damage, 40 women over the age of 50 were given squalene supplementation in low and high doses.
+In a study that tested whether squalene could increase procollagen and decrease ultraviolet-induced DNA damage, 40 women over the age of 50 were given squalene supplementation in low and high doses.
 Squalene proved to be effective at reducing cell death caused by UV radiation.
 Those who received lower dosage experienced reduced redness and improved collagen activity and those with higher dosage saw a reduction in wrinkles.(6)

 5. Magnesium is abundant in amaranth grain.

-A 100g of cooked amaranth grain contains 65mg of magnesium, which satisfies roughly 16% recommended daily amount.(1) Although magnesium is found in many plant-based foods, and is especially abundant in leafy vegetables, whole grains, legumes, nuts and seeds, western diets often do not meet the necessary magnesium requirements.
+A cup of cooked amaranth grain contains 160mg of magnesium, which satisfies roughly 40% of the recommended daily amount.(1) Although magnesium is found in many plant-based foods, and is especially abundant in leafy vegetables, whole grains, legumes, nuts and seeds, Western diets often do not meet the necessary magnesium requirements.
 Magnesium deficiency symptoms are not as evident as those of iron.
 Our kidneys are so good at doing their job that they suppress the acute symptoms by limiting the amount of magnesium lost through urination.
 However, if levels remain low over time, you may start experiencing loss of appetite, nausea, vomiting, fatigue and weakness.(7)